-Saw cuts to one side or at an angle.
+- Saw cuts to one side or at an angle.

-Saw has to be forced through the cut.
-Inadequate supply of oil to bar/chain.
-Check the condition of guide bar each time chain is sharpened.
+- Saw has to be forced through the cut.

+- Inadequate supply of oil to the bar and chain.

+Check the condition of the guide bar before each use and each time the chain is sharpened.
 A worn guide bar will damage the chain and make cutting difficult.